 (3) In this regulation —

-“person with a disability” means a person who is able to produce a certificate given by ACROD Limited (Western Australian Division) (ACN 008445485), registered under the Corporations Act 2001 of the Commonwealth, certifying that the person has a disability that makes it difficult for the person to use a gate of the kind that would be required by these regulations in a swimming pool fence.
+person with a disability means a person who is able to produce a certificate given by ACROD Limited (Western Australian Division) (ACN 008445485), registered under the Corporations Act 2001 of the Commonwealth, certifying that the person has a disability that makes it difficult for the person to use a gate of the kind that would be required by these regulations in a swimming pool fence.

 [Regulation 38C inserted in Gazette 14 Dec 2001 p.
 6401.]